Maradox/osmdroid-wiki/Upgrade-Guide.md

  - Several new fields were added to `IConfigurationProvider` interface.
 If you've written your own, expect to do some work (it's minor).
 If you've extended the `DefaultConfigurationProvider`, then you should be ok.
  - There was several changes to MapView and MapController, none of which should be breaking.
 These methods involve getting/setting the current zoom level and animation to a zoom level.
 Impacts should be minimal.
  - With floating point zoom, custom implementations of overlays may have to perform some tweaking.
  - MapView in a recycler is now supported and functions on API16+ devices.
 This sets the default value for `view.setHasTransientState(true)` when the MapView is created.
-If this causes issues, you can opt out of this setting via the new `IConfiguration#setMapViewRecyclerFriendly(boolean)` setting
+If this causes issues, you can opt out of this setting via the new `IConfiguration#setMapViewRecyclerFriendly(boolean)` setting\
+ - The built zoom controls have been removed in favor of a simple overlay based classes with some basic always on screen zoom buttons.
+There's no API change so you can still use the `MapView.setUseBuiltInZoomControls(true/false)`.
+If this doesn't work for you, fork, fix, and pr.
+The old zoom buttons were actually built into the Android and were memory leak prone and will log some nasty warning messages under certain circumstances.

 ## From version 5.6.4 to 5.6.5